nixworks/public/news/2010/08/12/README.md

 ##### International Assistance Mission
 ### [The International Assistance Mission says it now believes that the Taliban was responsible for the 2010 Badakhshan massacre of its medical team in Afghanistan. ](/news/2010/08/12/the-international-assistance-mission-says-it-now-believes-that-the-taliban-was-responsible-for-the-2010-badakhshan-massacre-of-its-medical-t.md)
-_Context: Taliban, International Assistance Mission, Afghan, 2010 Badakhshan massacre_
+_Context: International Assistance Mission, Taliban, 2010 Badakhshan massacre, Afghan_

 ##### Human Rights Watch
 ### [Human Rights Watch accuses the northern Ugandan Lord's Resistance Army of abducting and forcing the recruitment of at least 697 people during the last year and a half across central Africa. ](/news/2010/08/12/human-rights-watch-accuses-the-northern-ugandan-lord-s-resistance-army-of-abducting-and-forcing-the-recruitment-of-at-least-697-people-durin.md)
-_Context: central Africa, Human Rights Watch, Uganda, Lord's Resistance Army_
+_Context: Uganda, Human Rights Watch, Lord's Resistance Army, central Africa_

 ##### Dhaka
 ### [At least 50 people are injured in Dhaka as police use batons and tear gas to beat back civilians protesting against frequent power outage. ](/news/2010/08/12/at-least-50-people-are-injured-in-dhaka-as-police-use-batons-and-tear-gas-to-beat-back-civilians-protesting-against-frequent-power-outage.md)